misingnoglic/misingnoglic.github.io/_posts/2017-11-06-python-for-interviews.markdown

 		return memory[n]
 {% endhighlight %}

-Note: In Python it is quicker to do `memory.get(n, None)`, which gives you `n` if n in in the dictionary, and `None` otherwise.
+Note: In Python it is quicker to do `memory.get(n, None)`, which gives you `n` if n in in the dictionary, and `None` otherwise (see [this comparison](https://repl.it/@misingnoglic/Python-Fibonacci-Dict-Test)).
 You can then write code to handle when you got a None.
 Thanks to reader François Gallard who noted this.

 ## Question 3: